Sansevieria, also called Mother-in-law’s tongue and snake plant, has nice leaves.

-Its leafage is original and elegant and the plant is very resistant, especially to heat.
-Each variety bestows unique, trendy traits that fashionistas and designers like Nikki (photo author, top) can maximize in interior landscaping.
+Its leafage is original and elegant.
+The plant is very resistant, especially to heat.
+Each variety boasts trendy traits that home designers like Nikki (photo author, top) make use of to decorate interiors.

-Although sansevieria tolerates light shade, its growth will be slowed.
+Although the plant tolerates light shade, growth will be slowed.

-Try to place it near a window that gets plenty of light, but avoid having the sun’s rays hit it directly.
+Try to place it near a window that gets plenty of light, but avoid having the sun’s rays hit it.

-The temperature of a house or apartment is perfect, because ideal temperatures range from 65 to 70° F (18 to 21° C) all year round.
+A house or apartment is perfect, because the ideal range is from 65 to 70° F (18 to 21° C) all year round.

-Sansevieria is indisposed when temperatures drop below 55°F (12°C).
+Sansevieria is unhappy when temperatures drop below 55°F (12°C).

-From May to September, you can bring your plant outdoors without any problems, but do bring it back inside in the evening if nights are cold.
+From May to September, you can bring your plant outdoors without any problems.
+Bring it back inside in the evening if nights are cold.